apike/allenpike.com/_posts/2023-01-01-care-feeding-feeds.md

 The trouble is, no matter how clear our vision for our future selves, we are later foiled by that age-old nemesis: our *current* selves.
 Yeah, I’m talking about you, current self.
 I’ve seen what you scroll thoughtlessly, wasting time on total nonsense whenever you’re even slightly bored.

-Four paragraphs into an article, some cranny of your animal brain is already thinking:
+Four paragraphs into this article, some cranny of your animal brain is already feeling:

 > Hm.
 This is a lot of words.
 If I closed this, I could instead be watching video clips.
 Maybe one where it looks like something might go wrong.
 Ooh, or I could check for the latest micro-development in a story that won’t matter in a month.
 Or see a charismatic person doing something unexpected!
 Or maybe get agitated about people being wrong on the internet…